tyler36/ddev-ollama/README.md

 ## Usage

 `ddev ollama` is a helper command allowing developers to interact with the Ollama service.
-The table below disable some commonly-used commands.
+The table below describes some commonly-used commands.
 Type `ddev ollama --help` to see all available commands.

 | Command                   | Description                                                              |
 | ------------------------- | ------------------------------------------------------------------------ |